 It’s nothing sexy, but it works magic.
-One recent house flipping project was completed within three weeks — and that included downtime for the holidays — all because the job sequencing spreadsheet was right on target.
+One recent house flipping project with a larger rehab was completed within three weeks and that included downtime for holidays.
+A big part was the job sequencing spreadsheet was right on target.

 What is a Job Sequencing Spreadsheet for House Flipping?

 A job sequencing spreadsheet in house flipping lays out all home repairs and rehab work on one spreadsheet.
-The goal is to see what projects must start first, which ones rely on another to be completed, and what work can be done simultaneously.
+The goal is to see what parts of the job must start first, which rely on another to be completed, and what work can be done simultaneously.

 The spreadsheet may include: